MWRuszczycky/rubiks/README.md

 ## Play

 Right now, the play is pretty rudimentary, but it seems to work!
-Click on a cell and drag it the way you want to rotate the layer.
-To rotate the whole cube, click next to the cube and drap up-down or left-right. **To quit the game, press `Esc`.**
+Left-click on a cell and drag it the way you want to rotate the layer.
+To rotate the whole cube, left-click next to the cube and drap up-down or left-right.
+To scale the cube, right-click and drag up-down. **To quit the game, press `Esc`.**

 ## Installation and uninstallation